koreader/koreader/doc/Porting.md

 ## Input Module

-We have a `input.c` module in [koreader-base][kb-framework] that reads input events from Linux's input system and pass to Lua frontend.
-Basically, you don't need to change on that module because it should support most of the events.
+We have an `input.c` module in [koreader-base][kb-framework] that reads input events from Linux's input system and pass it on to the Lua frontend.
+Basically, you don't need to change that module because it should support most of the events.

 For this part, the file you have to hack on is [`koreader/frontend/ui/input.lua`](https://github.com/koreader/koreader/blob/master/frontend/ui/input.lua).